splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/60-log-observer-connect.md

 {"repositories":["spring-petclinic-admin-server","spring-petclinic-api-gateway","spring-petclinic-config-server","spring-petclinic-customers-service","spring-petclinic-discovery-server","spring-petclinic-vets-service","spring-petclinic-visits-service"]}
 ```

-## 5. Deploy new services to kubernetes
+## 5. Deploy new services to Kubernetes

-To see the changes in effect, we need to redeploy the services, First let change the location of the images from the external repo to the local one by running the following script:
+To see the changes in effect, we need to redeploy the services, First, let's change the location of the images from the external repo to the local one by running the following script:

 ```bash
 . ~/workshop/petclinic/scripts/set_local.sh
 ```

-The result is a new file on disk called **petclinic-local.yaml**
-Let switch to the local versions by using the new version of the deployment yaml.
+The result is a new file on disk called **petclinic-local.yaml**.
+Let's switch to the local versions by using the new version of the `deployment yaml`.
 First delete the old containers from the original deployment with:

 ```bash
 kubectl delete -f ~/workshop/petclinic/petclinic-local.yaml